Urea | 57-13-6

 Overview of Urea

 Simply put, urea gives plants the nitrogen they need to quickly grow leaves, stems, and tillers.
-In the soil, it turns into ammonium, which plants can use right away.
+In the soil, it converts to ammonium, which plants can use immediately.
 This makes urea ideal for top-dressing and side-dressing.

 Applications of Urea